What does boiler insurance cover?

 Do I need to service my boiler?

 Regardless of whether it’s insured or not, your boiler will definitely benefit from a regular service.
 Most boiler companies recommend a service at least once every year.
-It may be a condition of your insurance to have the boiler serviced every year.
-You can also opt for standalone home emergency cover that gives you the option of including an annual service within the cost of your premium.
+It’s usually a condition of your insurance or warranty to have the boiler serviced every year.
+You can also opt for standalone home emergency cover that gives you the option of including an annual service.

 How much will it cost to service my boiler?

-The average cost of a boiler service is £70-120.
-But the price will depend on who you choose to perform the service and how long it’s been since your boiler last had one.
+The average cost of a boiler service is £70-130.
+But the price will depend on who you choose to do the service and how long it’s been since your boiler last had one.
 The cost of any new parts will be on top of this.

 Can I change my energy supplier if I have boiler cover?